-The Yolo-Solano Region is a non-attainment area for state particulate matter (PM{10}) and ozone standards, the federal ozone standard, and the partial non-attainment of the federal particulate matter 2.5 ($PM{2.5}$).
-Approval of a parcel map waiver to create two parcels to a more practicable configuration that will follow the physical boundaries of the existing farming operations would not conflict or obstruct any applicable air quality plan.
+The Yolo-Solano Region is a non-attainment area for state particulate matter (PM10) and ozone standards, the federal ozone standard, and the partial non-attainment of the federal particulate matter 2.5 (PM{2.5}).
+Approval of a tentative parcel map to create five parcels to a more practicable configuration that will follow the physical boundaries of the existing farming operations would not conflict or obstruct any applicable air quality plan.